-As of April 1, 2019, Manulife Philippines has not yet issued stock certificates in favor of MCHN pending the receipt of Certificate Authorizing Registration which will be issued by the Bureau of Internal Revenue (BIR).
+As of June 8, 2020, Manulife Philippines has not yet issued stock certificates in favor of MCHN pending the receipt of Certificate Authorizing Registration which will be issued by the Bureau of Internal Revenue (BIR).
 Under Philippine laws, MLIC still holds 100% of Manulife Philippines' issued and outstanding stocks.

-As of December 31, 2018 and 2017, the Parent Company's subsidiaries are engaged in the following businesses:
+As of December 31, 2019 and 2018, the Parent Company's subsidiaries are engaged in the following businesses:

-Effective Percentage of ownership Principal Place of Business and Country of Entity Incorporation Line of Business Manulife China Bank Life Assurance Corporation (MCBLAC) 60% Philippines Life insurance Manulife Financial Plans, Inc. (MFPI).
-100% Philippines Pre-need Manulife Asset Management and Trust Corporation (MAMTC) 100% Philippines Asset management
+Effective Principal Place of

+Percentage of Business and

+ownership Country of

+Entity Incorporation Line of Business

+Manulife China Bank Life Assurance

+Corporation (MCBLAC) 60% Philippines Life insurance

+Manulife Financial Plans, Inc. (MFPI).
+100% Philippines Pre-need

+Manulife Asset Management and Trust

+Corporation (MAMTC) 100% Philippines Asset management